marcosgambeta/harbourpp-v1/README.md

 To help the migration of the applications, the series 1 of Harbour++ (versions 1.#.#) will keep the most compatibility possible with CA-Clipper/Harbour commands, classes and functions.

-This project is a work in progress.
+The transition to C++ is a work in progress.
+The current source code is stable and used in production.

 ### Requisites
 * C++ compiler